God in Islam: Relationship with creation

+Kashan, Iran, late 12th–13th century mina'i-fritware bowl.
+The scene in this bowl is depicting the enthroned Sulaymān surrounded by jinn.
+In the Islamic belief, invisible beings (jinn, devils, angels, spirits, etc.) were as much a part of creation as the visible world.

+In Islamic argumentation, while the existence of things is dependent, contingent, temporal, and dependent on a being beyond themselves, God is eternal, independent, self-sufficient, and does not require any other being for His existence, thus existing solely by Himself.
+The word used for God in Surah Ikhlas (al-Samad) is thought to imply this.
+This relationship also signifies that since God is the sustainer, he is in need of nothing, and even as he gives, nothing is diminished from his treasury.

 Purpose; It is believed that God created everything for a divine purpose; the universe governed by fixed laws that ensure the harmonious working of all things.
 Everything within the universe, including inanimate objects, praises God, and is in this sense understood as a Muslim.
 Humans and jinn have to live voluntarily in accordance with these laws to find peace and reproduce God's benevolence in their own society to live in accordance with the nature of all things, known as surrender to God in the Islamic sense.
 Muslims believe that God is the sole source of all creation, and that everything, including its creatures, are just a derivative reality created out of love and mercy by God's command, "..."Be," and it is" and that the purpose of existence is to worship or to know God.

-While the existence of the creation is dependent, contingent, temporal, and received from beyond itself, the existence or reality of God is eternal, independent, self-sufficient, and self-existent being who needs no other being for his existence, and consequently exists by and through himself alone.
-The divine name al-Samad (the supremely independent, self-sufficient being endowed with all the attributes of perfection to which all else turns in need for existence, life, guidance, help, forgiveness, etc.) implies that there is a blessed linkage between the creator and his creation where the one creator will sustain the creation by looking after it.
-This relationship also signifies that since God is the sustainer, he is in need of nothing, and even as he gives, nothing is diminished from his treasury.